Pilates for Pregnancy: Navigating the First Trimester with Confidence

 Not necessarily.
 While some studios offer prenatal-specific sessions, our instructors at The Pilates Clinic incorporate pregnancy adaptations directly into group or private Reformer and Mat classes.

-Can Pilates help with first trimester symptoms like fatigue or anxiety?
+Can Pilates help with first-trimester symptoms like fatigue or anxiety?

 Gentle Pilates can help regulate your nervous system, improve breath awareness, and provide a sense of emotional grounding—helpful for managing early pregnancy symptoms like stress and fatigue.